byxhy/byxhy.github.io/menu/about.md

 title: Welcome to Fourier
 ---

-**Fouier is from Lagrange.
-I just made some personal adjustments based on Lagrange.
+**Fouier is from [Lagrange](https://github.com/LeNPaul/Lagrange).
+Lagrange is a simple and elegant template.
+I just made some personal adjustments based on it.
 Thanks for the author so much.
-I'm really love this theme.**
+I really love this theme.**

 Lagrange is a minimalist Jekyll theme.
 The purpose of this theme is to provide a simple, clean, content-focused blogging platform for your personal site or blog.
 Below you can find everything you need to get started.